 Use this Guide to review the available health sciences resources and choose two resources/databases that best fit the subject/topic of one of your learning issues.
 All the resources listed on the guide provide reliable information: some contain research articles and primary literature; others include practice guidelines or topic summaries.

 Search the databases to look for information that will answer your question.
-Then, complete the assignment worksheet listing your question, which databases you chose to search, how the subject coverage of those databases relate to your question, and whether or not you found what you were looking for.
+Then, complete the assignment worksheet listing your question/learning issue, which databases you chose to search, how the subject coverage of those databases relate to your question, and whether or not you found what you were looking for.
 The goal is for you think critically about where you search for information, finding the best sources rather than relying on familiar sources.

 Types of Sources: Primarily journal literature; search results include primary and secondary sources